Want to trim your remodeling project eco-friendly and trim its budget at the same time? The answer may be using reclaimed or salvaged materials.

 There are salvage stores across the country, stocked with materials recovered from deconstructed homes, buildings and schools, and from homeowner donations.
 The nonprofit Habitat for Humanity runs salvage stores in many areas under the brand name ReStore, but you can also find a list of architectural salvage stores via the online directory from Old House Online.
 Many such stores are updated regularly.
 Perusing salvage stores isn’t the only way to find reusable materials.

-…and creative If the exact tile or fixture that you envisioned in your project isn’t available, you may need to look at the types of salvaged materials that are available and work backwards to retrofit your design.
+If the exact tile or fixture that you envisioned for your project isn’t available, you may need to look at the types of things that are — and work backwards to retrofit your design.
 Using an architect or designer who’s experienced in working with – and sourcing – reclaimed materials can make this process much easier.
-Keep an eye out for décor items that can add personality to the room, like a statement chandelier or an ornate mirror.
+Of course, learning to improvise is rarely a bad thing — especially if you come across a conversation item like a statement chandelier or an ornate mirror.

 Even if you use reclaimed materials that cost less, you’ll still have to pay for the labor to install them.
-That happened to one homeowner recently who thought they’d gotten a bargain on salvaged doors.
-Unfortunately, they didn’t factor in how much they’d have to pay the contractor to trim and retrofit each door to so that they’d fit in the home, says Paulo Scardina, a designed with the architectural and design firm Sustainable Sedona in Sedona, Ariz.
+And that could get costly, given your finds may not fit standard, modern-day dimensions.
+That happened to one client of Paulo Scardina, a designer with the architectural and design firm Sustainable Sedona in Sedona, Ariz.
+They’d thought they’d gotten a bargain on salvaged doors.
+Unfortunately, they didn’t factor in how much they’d have to pay the contractor to trim and retrofit each door so that they’d fit in the home, says Scardina.

-Still, in cases where the parts fit and the reclaimed materials blend in, homeowners not only get cost savings but also distinctive a distinctive look.
+Still, in cases where the parts fit and the reclaimed materials blend in, homeowners not only get cost savings but also a distinctive look.
 “When you’re working with salvaged materials, you get really interesting designs,” Scardina says.
-“Whether (the cost savings) washes out depends on a case-by-case basis.”
+“Whether [the cost savings] washes out depends on a case-by-case basis.”

 Think about what you throw out